 The government have now issued full advice for all people considered at extra high risk of severe disease if they contract coronaviruses.
-The advice is that all people deemed especially high risk should be isolating themselves (now also called shielding) from others for a minimum of 12 weeks, or until further advice is issued.
+The advice is that all people deemed especially high risk should be isolating themselves (now also called shielding) from others until 30 June 2020, or until further advice is issued.

 Here is the full guidance website: https://www.gov.uk/government/publications/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19/guidance-on-shielding-and-protecting-extremely-vulnerable-persons-from-covid-19.

 NOTE: this guidance to “shield” is different from self-isolation because you have coronavirus symptoms.
 Please see “What changes if I begin to have symptoms?” below.

 This document has been created to help you break down the advice from the website above and work out if the advice given applies to you.

 Please scroll to the 5th and 6th question for information on the most recent government announcements.